Full CV

 Geospatial research lead, Synthesis Technologies.

-Key attributes: technical awareness, cutting edge skills, agile projects, business development, product development, rapid prototyping, teamwork
+Key attributes: strategic technology awareness, business development, product development, rapid prototyping, teamwork

-Pioneering exploitation of massive point clouds in XR / mixed reality, initially working on a product for situational awareness training with a defense focus.
+First employee of Synthesis Technologies, a startup pioneering exploitation of massive point clouds in XR / mixed reality, developing a product for virtual situational awareness training with a defence focus.

 2016 – 2017